-You’ll probably hear it before you see it, but you can’t miss it.
-The Construction Zone at the NW Youth Careers Expo is a big, loud and energetic place where students can learn about careers and apprenticeships while also trying out everything from 3D printers and virtual painting to hula hoops.
+Planning to visit the Construction Zone at the NW Youth Careers Expo?
+Prepare for L-O-U-D. The Construction Zone is a big, energetic place where students can learn about careers and apprenticeships while also trying out everything from 3D printers and virtual painting to hula hoops.

-If design and architecture are your thing, you’ll find plenty to talk about with representatives of Heery International, Mahlum Architects, ZGF Architects, and oh planning+design, architecture.
+If design and architecture are your thing, you’ll find plenty to talk about with representatives of Heery International, Bassetti Architects and Mahlum Architects.

 Students can further explore educational paths to great engineering jobs.
 The American Society of Mechanical Engineers will be at the Expo.

 Below is a photo gallery from last year’s Construction Zone.
 We’ll be adding more details about exhibitors as we receive them.
-(Exhibitors may contact us at firstname.lastname@example.org if you have additional information to share with students and educators prior to the Expo.)
+(Exhibitors may contact us here if you have additional information to share with students and educators prior to the Expo.)

-So far, nearly 7,000 students and 170 exhibitors have registered for the Expo.
-Check out our “Meet our Exhibitors” page for additional printable flyers in technology, manufacturing, construction and creative careers.
+So far, nearly 7,000 students and 190+ exhibitors have registered for the Expo.
+Check out our Exhibitor page for additional printable flyers in technology, manufacturing, construction and creative careers.
 You can also visit our Expo HQ.

 The nonprofit Portland Workforce Alliance works year-round with businesses in every sector to provide career-learning opportunities for high school students.
 Research shows that students who have the opportunity to learn about careers while they are in high school are more likely to graduate, continue their education and find satisfying careers.
 To learn more, browse our website.